Skip to main content

 The price-to-book ratio divides a company's market capitalisation by its book value — the net assets on its balance sheet (total assets minus total liabilities).
 Per share: stock price divided by book value per share.
 A P/B of 1.0 means the market values the company at exactly what its accounting books report.
 Above 1.0 signals investors expect returns exceeding asset value.
 Below 1.0 suggests the market thinks assets are impaired or earnings will disappoint.

 Book value includes tangible assets (property, equipment, inventory, cash) and intangible assets (goodwill from acquisitions, patents).
 If you're unfamiliar with how these line items work, reading a balance sheet is a prerequisite.
-Many analysts prefer tangible book value, which strips out goodwill to focus on hard assets.
-The difference can be dramatic.
-Boeing reports book value of $7.10 per share, but tangible book value is -$17.43 — meaning goodwill is the only thing keeping equity positive.
+Many analysts prefer tangible book value, which strips out goodwill and intangibles.
+The gap between reported and tangible book is where balance-sheet mischief usually hides.

 Different business models depend on different types of assets, and balance sheets don't capture all of them equally.

 Asset-heavy industries — banking, energy, utilities — trade at low P/B ratios because their balance sheets reflect economic reality.
-JPMorgan's $130.0 in book value per share represents actual financial assets (loans, securities, deposits) marked close to market value.
-At $294.60 per share, that gives JPM a P/B of 2.27x.
-Citigroup's $117.5 in book value per share against a $115.24 stock price produces a P/B of 0.98x — the market is literally pricing Citi below its net assets.
+JPMorgan's book value represents actual financial assets (loans, securities, deposits) marked close to market value.
+At 2.46x book, the premium reflects a consistent mid-teens ROE rather than any accounting anomaly.

 The P/B and ROE Connection That Separates Bargains from Traps